StefanSchubert/aquarium_IoT/README.md

 Notice the file exists twice

-ansible/application.properties is the one wich will be used on the pi src/main/resources/application.properties will be taken on local deployment in you IDE.
+ansible/application.properties is the one which will be used on the pi src/main/resources/application.properties will be taken on local deployment in you IDE.

     # Each sensor has it's own device ID.
 You will find it as sub-folder here: /sys/bus/w1/devices